 This model is definitely the best bluetooth transmitter for TV use, period.

-- 164FT LONG RANGE: Utilizing Class 1 Bluetooth technology and an optimized antenna design, the Avantree Oasis can achieve a range of up to 164ft (50m) line-of-sight in open air and up to 50-70' indoors.
+- 164FT LONG RANGE: Utilizing Class 1 Bluetooth technology and an optimized antenna design, the Avantree Oasis can achieve a range of up to 164' in open air line-of-sight conditions and up to 50-70' indoors.
 NOTE: Operation range can be affected by physical obstructions (walls, people, etc.), wireless interference (Wi-Fi routers, Wireless TV adapters etc.) and also depends on receiving device (e.g. TWS earbuds and compact devices with short internal antennae may only achieve a limited range).

 - AUDIO HUB FOR HOME ENTERTAINMENT: Use the Avantree Oasis as a Bluetooth TRANSMITTER to Bluetooth-enable your TV, AV Receiver, Radio and other home audio source devices to stream music to your Bluetooth headphones or speakers.
-Or use it as a Bluetooth RECEIVER, to Bluetooth-enable your home stereo or AV Receiver and wirelessly stream music from your cellphone/PC.
-You can also use it as a pass-through HUB when you prefer to use your conventional wired connections.
+Or use it as a Bluetooth RECEIVER, to Bluetooth-enable your home stereo or AV Receiver and wirelessly stream music from your cellphone or PC.
+Convenient Bypass feature allows you to use as a pass-through HUB when you prefer to switch to a conventional wired connection.